-Three stormwater articles were published in the Environmental Utilities Today newsletter.
-Two articles entitled Front Yard Leaf Pick-Up Program and Living Green were published in the October 2008 issue.
-Three more articles entitled Creek Week 2009, Drought Requires Creek Awareness and Creek-Friendly Landscaping Events were published in the April 2009 issue.
-The June 2009 edition of EU Today ran two articles pertaining to stormwater quality titled Creating a Rain Garden and Creek Alert.
+Seven stormwater related articles were published in the Environmental Utilities Today newsletter during this reporting period.
+An article entitled A New Clean & Bright Idea for Charity Car Washes published in the August 2010 issue encouraged charities to use the City's car wash kit for their fundraising events.
+Another article entitled Leaf Pickup Program Begins Nov 1 in the October 2010 issue promoted the City's leaf pickup program.
+The February 2011 edition of EU Today advertised EU's Exploration Center's class lineup under the title of Exploration Center Workshop Season Lineup.
+In the April 2011 edition Draining Your Swimming Pool urged the public to call the City to obtain a one-time discharge permit to drain their pool.
+Another article called Adopt-A-Creek Program Kicks Off appeared in the April 2011 edition.
+It promoted volunteerism to beautify the City's creeks.
+Two articles highlighting a stormwater message; Car Washing Tips and Integrated Pest Management: What It Is & Why It Matters were published in the June 2011 edition.
 The "EU Today" newsletter is distributed to 35,000 Roseville residents.
 It is mailed out as an insert in the residential utility bill.
-It is also availability on most public counters in City buildings The City's website is up-dated periodically to include new issues of the "EU Today" which contain aforementioned articles.
-To access these newsletters go to the City's website at www.roseville.ca.us under the heading of "Most Visited," go to Newsletters.
+It is also available on most public counters in City buildings.
+The City's website is up-dated periodically to include new issues of the "EU Today" which contain aforementioned articles.
+To access these newsletters, go to the City's website at www.roseville.ca.us under the heading of "Most Visited," then go to Newsletters.
 The City's Stormwater Program continues to partner with Our Water Our World (OWOW) to bring information regarding integrated pest management to the public.
-The City sponsors two literature racks at two retail landscape nurseries: Green Acres and Sierra Nursery and added Bushnell's Nursery as an outlet of OWOW materials.
+The City sponsors literature racks for both English and Spanish.
+OWOW fact sheets are located at several local retail landscape nurseries: Green Acres, Sierra Nursery and Bushnell's Nursery, and both of the Roseville Home Depots.
 Each rack holds approximately 24 individual fact sheets relating to specific pest management problems.
 See appendix for:

-Copy of EU Today Articles (October 2008, April 2009, June 2009) Date: 7/1/2003 Responsible Party: Delyn Ellison-Lloyd, Senior Engineer PO-1.b: Add Stormwater Specific Information to Existing Education and Outreach Materials Ongoing:
+EU Today August 2010, October 2010, February 2011, April 2011 and June 2011 Date: 7/1/2003 Responsible Party: Delyn Ellison-Lloyd, Senior Engineer PO-1.b: Add Stormwater Specific Information to Existing Education and Outreach Materials Ongoing: